The Ultimate Edinburgh 3-Day Itinerary

 Scott Monument

-The Princes Garden is a home to many monuments including the iconic Scott monument which is a writer’s paradise.
+The Princes Garden is home to many monuments, including the iconic Scott monument, which is a writer’s paradise.
 The Scott Monument is the largest monument to a writer in the world.
-It is well known for showcasing significant contributions and statues of legendary Scottish writers and poets including Sir Walter Scott.
+It is well known for showcasing significant contributions and statues of legendary Scottish writers and poets, including Sir Walter Scott.

 Some Cool Day Trip Ideas From and within Edinburgh